Nursing pins: future and past!

 It all dates back to the 1870’s during the Crimean War in Stucari or modern-day Istanbul.
 A woman named Florence Nightingale had just been deployed from England across the Black Sea to tend to wounded British soldiers.
 Put under extreme and undeveloped conditions, she was forced to make do with what little medical supplies she had to tend to the sick, injured and dying.
 Under amounting stress, she sent a letter to Britain pleading that they send newer and utilizable medical equipment to Stucari (Istanbul) so that she could better take care of the soldiers she was tending to.
 Although they sent Nightingale new equipment, death rates amongst soldiers were not improving.
 This forced Florence to reconsider and redesign much of the hospital she was working in to provide more sanitary operating conditions.
 Because of her clever thinking, there was a significant reduction in mortality rates and upon her return to England, Queen Victoria presented Nightingale with a custom Red Cross nursing pin in 1883 for her medical pioneering, bravery and wit.

-After the graduates are awarded with the custom nursing pins, they participate in a special candle lighting ceremony and pledge.
+After the graduates are awarded the custom nursing pins, they participate in a special candle lighting ceremony and pledge.
 Appropriately dubbed “The Florence Nightingale pledge,” the words are as follows:

 “I solemnly pledge myself before God and in the presence of this assembly to faithfully practice my profession of nursing.
 I will do all in my power to make and maintain the highest standards and practices of my profession.